symfony/ux/src/Map/doc/index.rst

         {
             // 1.
 Create a new map instance
             $myMap = (new Map());
-                ->center(new Point(46.903354, 1.888334))
+                // Explicitly set the center and zoom ->center(new Point(46.903354, 1.888334))
                 ->zoom(6)
+                // Or automatically fit the bounds to the markers ->fitBoundsToMarkers()
             ;

             // 2.
 You can add markers